EPRV3EvidenceChallenge/Inputs/results/TeamPUC/README.md

 Members: *J. Buchner & S. Rukdee*

 We explore methods based on nested sampling.
 Our likelihood is implemented with george (Ambikasaran+14) and code adapted from ExoFit (Balan&Lahav08).
+To reduce the number of solutions, we impose ordering on the planet periods.

 Nested sampling is an integration technique which explores the volume above a given likelihood threshold.
 That threshold is continuously increased, such that the volume decreases by a constant factor (exponential shrinkage).
 This allows nested sampling to keep track of the volume and likelihood value for making a Lebesgue integral.
 At a late point, the volume is small and the likelihood flat, so that the remainder does not contribute to the integral and the algorithm terminates.